Zero (Mega Man): Design

 Designed to be "harder and wilder" than the original Mega Man, Zero's design ultimately resembled X in several ways due to his initial character concept, Inafune's insistence on drawing the character, and input from other project artists.
 In the X series, Zero has red and white armor with twin "horns" on his helmet.
+This was found challenging to animate in Mega Man X4 as the pixels are meant to be divided between his red armor and long blond hair.
 Zero also has his signature long blonde hair.
 Starting with Mega Man X2, Zero received a slight redesign.
 His shoulders were given plating with a "Z" symbol on his left shoulder, his armor was made to be slightly bulkier, and his chest and foot parts got additional gold plating.
 Zero also started wielding his signature weapon, the Z-Saber, an energy-based sword that introduced melee combat to the Mega Man games.
 His original, now secondary weapon is the Z-Buster, a cannon mounted at the end of his right arm, similar to X's X-Buster.
 A tertiary weapon that would orbit around Zero was also considered, but left uncompleted.
 Unlike the original Mega Man, who had a full head of hair under his helmet, Zero has a smooth secondary helmet, intended to imply the characters were older.
 In Mega Man X4, Zero was going to receive his own enhanced armor in the same way X does, but the development team decided not to finish it.

 In the Zero series, Zero sported a much more humanized and sleeker redesign.
 His mecha-inspired armor was eschewed for a red uniform consisting of a vest, gloves, and boots, while his arms and legs were more anatomically detailed.
 His Z-buster was no longer fused inside his hand, instead it was a handgun, Buster Shot, that fired energy bullets.
 The Z-Saber also became a triangular holographic blade, rather than a lightsaber-like weapon.
 Early concept art featured Zero with solid-black, pupil-less eyes, though this changed to a normal set of eyes as development progressed.